Disabled OpenVPN tunnel cause network port disappear after reboot

 - Priority changed from Normal to Very Low

 not sure this can really be considered a bug, it's more like "I yanked a NIC out of my system and now my interface assignments are wrong."
 Uh, yeah, of course they are.
 Don't do that, or make sure to re-assign if you do.

-#2 Updated by Damien Flament almost 5 years ago
+#2 Updated by Damien Flament about 6 years ago

 Well if you are running out of physical interface you can't re-assign.
 The only solution is to enable the tunnel (or delete the interface or the tunnel).
 Deleting interface will delete associated firewall rules, enable the tunnel is not always desirable especially if you are working remotely.